blackmailcz/adventofcode/README.md

-# adventofcode2021
+# Advent of Code

-My solution of Advent Of Code 2021
+My solution of Advent Of Code years:

+2021
+2022